caeus/foodopia/README.md

 ## Caveats, obstacles and problems

 Are there free APIs to search for cities and restaurants?
 I ended up paying a google service.

+I was kind of a perfectionist and didn't have time to plug a DB nor pack everything into a docker.